phnx-im/docs/src/spec/delivery_service.md

 }
 ```

-* The DS checks if there is a placeholder in the group database for this id.
-If there is, it creates the group database entry.
+* The DS checks if there is a placeholder in the group database for this group id.
+If there is, it creates the GroupStateDbEntry.

 #### Authentication